2008–2009 Kenya drought: The effects on the GDP

 In 2009, the government designed certain steps to promote growth in order to increase the GDP.
 These initiatives included restoration of investor confidence, an expansionary fiscal policy through a stimulus package, and monetary policy focus to preserve price stability at a single-digit rate.
 They were able to make the GDP rise by 2.6% with this method.
-The agriculture sector contracted by 2.7% due to the drought, high costs of inputs, and depressed demand for some of the country's exports due to the global financial crisis.
+The agriculture sector contracted by 2.7% due to the drought, high costs of inputs, and depressed demand for some of the country's exports due to the 2008 financial crisis.

 In 2011, the GDP reached 10.06% due to the strong performance of the financial sector, construction and tourism.
 The population was also facing a high annual rate of inflation caused by rising food and fuel prices, which appeared to affect the poor disproportionately.
 The combination of four factors was also threatening the Kenyan economy: high fuel prices, high food prices, the drought in the Horn of Africa, and the Euro crisis.